 - A browser that supports the WebMIDI standard.
 Currently, only Chrome and Opera support this standard.

-- Set the Mercury7's EXP/MIDI connector for MIDI communication.
+- Set the Mercury7's EXP/MIDI jack for MIDI communication.

 - Set the Mercury7's MIDI mode to MIDI OUT.

-- Connect the Mercury7 with the MIDI I/O interface.
-Use a stereo (TRS) jack cable.
+- Connect the Mercury7 with the MIDI interface.
+Be sure to use a stereo (TRS) jack cable.

-- Connect the MIDI I/O interface to your computer.
+- Connect the MIDI interface to your computer.

-- Allow the browser to access your MIDI devices.
+- Authorize the browser to access your MIDI devices.

 - Move a knob on your Mercury7, the corresponding control in the editor must react accordingly.